mahdi-shafiei/STAT-4830/Lecture0.md

 2. Choosing appropriate optimization methods
 3. Implementing solutions in PyTorch

-## Tentative Course Structure
+## Tentative course structure

 So what will we cover in this course?

-### 1. Linear Algebra, Regression, and Direct Methods
+### 1. Linear algebra, regression, and direct methods
 We begin with the essential tools: norms, inner products, and matrix decompositions.
 Linear regression serves as our first optimization problem, solvable through direct methods like LU factorization and Gaussian elimination.
 These methods work well for moderate problem sizes but struggle with large datasets, motivating our transition to iterative methods.

-### 2. Problem Formulations and Classical Software
+### 2. Problem formulations and classical software

 This section introduces optimization formulations in several core application areas, and classical formulations that are solveable by existing software tools.